stephentetley/relation/README.md

 # relation

-Functions to help build and deconstruct relations in Flix
+Functions to help build and deconstruct relations in Flix, plus experiments with lattices.